That's no moon...

 We can study these objects in detail as, you know, sort of case studies and say, okay, this is the kinds of things that are coming into the Earth-Moon system.

-And if we can improve and establish meaningful linkages between what we see remotely with our telescopes in terms of asteroid properties and in the laboratory with meteorites, then we gain a much more holistic view of the solar system.
+And if we can improve and establish meaningful linkages between what we see remotely with our telescopes in terms of asteroid properties and in the laboratory with meteorites, then we can gain a much more holistic view of the solar system.

 There are also other reasons that it could be cool to gather more in-depth data about asteroids.